What Actually is a Business Process?

 A business process is a series of steps performed by a group of stakeholders to achieve a concrete goal.
 It is the fundamental building block for several related ideas such as Business Process Management, Process Automation, etc.

-While there’s a deluge of things written and said about BPM, it’s hard to find a clear answer to the question, “What exactly is a business process?”
+While there’s a deluge of things written and said about business process management, it’s hard to find a clear answer to the question, “What exactly is a business process?”

 Let’s break this down further.